elmomoilanen/Tic-tac-toe/README.md

 ## Usage in Raspberry Pi 3 ##

+**This section under development right now!
+More content to be added soon**

 In this optional section, the app is deployed to Raspberry Pi 3 (armv7l) and served from there to local network using Nginx.
 To do this successfully, the mandatory first step is to install Docker, Docker compose for the Pi.
 It's also a good practise to set the Pi's IP address static if not done previously.

 As of writing this, there are some compatibility issues between alpine 3.14 and Raspberry Pi (affecting service *game*) and it required me to upgrade package *libseccomp2* as follows